Nozzexx/Oasis/README.md

 ## 🛠️ Technologies

 - Java 17+
-- JavaFX 17+
+- React
+- Python (for Data)
+- Typscript / Javascript / CSS (for Frontend)
+- Spring / Docker / Kubernetes / AWS (for Backend)
 - Maven
 - JSON processing libraries (e.g., Jackson)
-- Charting libraries (e.g., JFreeChart or JavaFX built-in charts)

-## 📥 Installation and Usage
+## 📥 Installation and Usage (DO NOT USE YET, THIS IS INCORRECT)

 1. Ensure you have Java Development Kit (JDK) 17 or later installed.